hhldiniz/faire-android-test/README.md

 * Project architecture

-    This project uses Clean Architecture to organize it's classes, but this also means that a lot of boilerplate is necessary in the beggining of the project, but this allows one to extend and maintain the project more easilly.
+    This project uses Clean Architecture to organize it's classes, but this also means that a lot of boilerplate is necessary in the beginning of the project, but this allows one to extend and maintain the project more easily.
 * First-party Libraries

     Some 1st party libs were used to improve project maintainability and scalability like Jetpack Navigation and Databinding, but this also means that some initial time is necessary to setup classes and resources while it also increases the final package size (since it now has more dependencies in it).